anschmieg/copilot-proxy/README.md

 ### 1. Getting an API Key

-The application can retrieve a Copilot API key using a GitHub OAuth token:
+The proxy lazily loads and caches your Copilot API key and model list on the first request, then re-validates (refreshes) both only after 30 minutes have elapsed.
+Idle services do not call GitHub.

 ```bash
 # Use OAuth token from argument